35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 <https://www.insidehousing.co.uk/news/news/exclusive-three-london-councils-scrapped-at-least-240m-worth-of-social-housing-last-year-87902 >

+### The upshot....

+If the demolitions we have noted above are taken into account it means that Southwark's council housing programme has xxxxx council homes either onsite or completed, not 3,057.
+It also reduces the number actually completed from 1,486 to yyyy.

+If the s106 purchases are also discounted then the number of council homes onsite or completed is reduced further to xxxxxx and the number completed to yyyyy.

+This does not take into account big loses of council housing elswhere eg on th Heygate and Silwood estates.

+Southwark’s pledge to build 11,000 council homes was a laudable attempt to make up for a market failure, but it is boosting the figures in a way which just disguises the fact that it has been running just to stand still and now that it has ended direct delivery......what?

 ### What we think – 50% must become the new minimum

 We need a council house building programme because the private sector has failed to provide us with enough affordable housing.
 According to the Southwark Plan 2022 only 8% of the borough’s households can afford free-market housing, yet 65% of the new housing on private developments is exactly that – free-market.